MacherelR/LatexEnv_Docker/README.md

 # LatexEnv_Docker
-Docker container to write latex in vscode
+Docker container to write latex in vscode -- In building phase --